Menu Close

 Which Occupations Have Higher Rates of Functional Addiction?

-High-stress professions with demanding schedules, easy access to substances, or cultures that normalize heavy drinking show elevated addiction rates.
+High-stress professions with demanding schedules, trauma exposure, or cultures that normalize heavy drinking tend to show elevated rates of functional addiction.

 Law Enforcement Officers